 However, it's important that you only use this as a reference as you’ll want to differentiate yourself from competitors.

 3. Value-based pricing strategy.

 What is the value of your product to your customers?
 Put a number on it: that’s your price.
 Think about their ROI and find a suitable number that will make it worthwhile for them.

 It doesn’t matter how much it costs you to provide this value, focus on the customer's needs and what they get in return

 For this approach to work, you need to focus on successfully branding and marketing the value that you provide - it’s all about perception!

 With this knowledge, you should be able to choose the right pricing model for your B2B SaaS business.
 Pricing isn’t something that should be decided upon and forgotten about.
 It’s important to review and amend your pricing strategy on a regular basis to keep up with costs, product evolution, and industry developments.

-- Finding the right pricing model for your B2B SaaS company is an ongoing task.
+Finding the right pricing model for your B2B SaaS company is a continuous task.
 Your pricing strategy should be reviewed regularly to maximize your success.

 Pricing is at the intersection of several departments of your SaaS company: marketing, sales, finance.
 We recommend involving team members from each of these departments.

 There are 6 main types of pricing models for SaaS.
 Each has its advantages and disadvantages.
 Most SaaS companies use a combination of several.